King Street, Manchester: History

 King Street began in the 18th century at the Spring Gardens end when the Jacobite party in the town created James's Square and to the west of it a fine street.
-Beyond what is now Cross Street it was much narrower and one 18th century building remains (a former District Bank).
+Beyond what is now Cross Street it was much narrower and one 18th-century building remains (a former District Bank).
 Further west beyond Deansgate is King Street West on a different alignment.
-By the 1970s there was a clear demarcation between the eastern section of mainly financial and office buildings and the narrower section to the west a mostly up market shopping street (later pedestrianised).
-Subsequently, the eastern section had the monumental National Westminster Bank offices built at no. 55 and some years later further changes erincreasingly brought more upmarket retail.
-In 2008 the grand Midland Bank of Edwin Lutyens was vacated by the HSBC Bank.
+By the 1970s, there was a clear demarcation between the eastern section of mainly financial and office buildings and the narrower section to the west a mostly upmarket shopping street (later pedestrianised).
+Subsequently, the eastern section had the monumental National Westminster Bank offices built at no. 55 and some years later further changes increasingly brought more upmarket retail.
+In 2008, the grand Midland Bank building of Edwin Lutyens was vacated by HSBC Bank.

 Old Town Hall

-Manchester's original civic administration (a commission of police) was housed in the Police Office in King Street from 1772; it was near the junction with Deansgate and Police Street is so called because of it.
+Manchester's original civic administration (a commission of police) was housed in the Police Office on King Street from 1772; it was near the junction with Deansgate and Police Street is so called because of it.
 It was replaced by the first Town Hall, to accommodate the growing local government and its civic assembly rooms.
-The Town Hall, also located in King Street at the corner of Cross Street, was designed by Francis Goodwin and constructed during 1822–25, much of it by David Bellhouse.
+The Town Hall, also located on King Street at the corner of Cross Street, was designed by Francis Goodwin and constructed during 1822–25, much of it by David Bellhouse.
 The building was designed in the Grecian style and Goodwin was strongly influenced by his patron John Soane.
 As the size and wealth of the city grew, largely as a result of the textile industry, its administration outstripped the existing facilities and a new building was proposed.
 The King Street building was subsequently occupied by a public library and then Lloyds Bank.
-The facade was removed to Heaton Park in 1912, when the current Lloyds TSB building was erected on the site (No 53 King Street).
+The façade was removed to Heaton Park in 1912, when the current building was erected on the site (53 King Street).

 Notable buildings

 Many notable buildings survive and are preserved in a conservation area.
-In King Street there are 11 buildings listed Grade II, two listed Grade II* and one Grade I; in King Street West is one at Grade II and in South King Street nearby three more at Grade II.
+On King Street there are 18 buildings listed at Grade II, one at Grade II* and one at Grade I; on King Street West is one at Grade II and on South King Street nearby one more at Grade II.